 Compliance with Environmental Laws.
 Without limiting the requirements of Section 2.1, Company shall at all times comply with all Environmental Laws with respect to the construction, operation, closure, and post-closure monitoring of the Landfill.

 Buffers and Screening.
-Throughout the Term, Company shall ensure that all areas of the Landfill which are used for the disposal of Waste shall have buffers and vegetative screening consistent with the site plan delivered as part of the Pre-Development Package, and in any event, which are sufficient to meet all requirements set forth by the VDEQ or applicable Governmental Requirements.
-In addition, the operational areas of the Landfill shall be sited, at a minimum:
+Throughout the Term, Company shall ensure that all areas of the Landfill which are used for the disposal of Waste shall have buffers and vegetative screening consistent with all requirements set forth by the VDEQ.

-not less than five hundred (500) feet from the nearest residence, church, school or recreational area as of the date of this Agreement;

-not less than five hundred (500) feet from any well or spring being used for drinking water as of the date of this Agreement;

-not less than one hundred (100) feet from any regularly flowing channel of water as of the date of this Agreement, and

-not less than fifty (50) feet from any public road as of the date of this Agreement.

 Wells at Adjacent Homes.
-If requested by any existing landowner who has a well within one thousand (1,000) feet of the Landfill as of the date of this Agreement, Company shall offer, at its expense, to construct a deep well for such landowner if that landowner is currently using a shallow well (less than one hundred (100) feet at the water source).
+To the extent required by VDEQhe Company shall monitor wells at homes within 500 feet of the active disposal area at the Landfill.

 Litter Control.
 All Acceptable Waste shall be compacted as soon as practicable after it is unloaded at the Landfill.
 Cover material shall be applied daily in accordance with the Permit.
 The working area will be kept as small as practicable to minimize the potential for blowing debris.
 Litter control will be provided by temporary fencing or cover, if necessary.